Purvansh-Jain/Copilot-RooCode/training_repo/training_plan.md

 ### A. Prerequisites

 * Ensure you have a GitHub account.
-* Subscribe to GitHub Copilot individually or ensure it’s enabled via your organization’s enterprise license.
+* Ensure your GitHub account is connected to the **Programmers.io organization** to enable enterprise license access.
 * Install [Visual Studio Code](https://code.visualstudio.com/).

 ### B. Installation